rmaharja/dogImageGenerator/README.md

 - Optimize performance
 - Avoid callback hell
 - When finished, we expect a URL to your aws lambda endpoint and a link to your github repository containing the code that is deployed to aws

+## How to start

+- Fork this repository :)
+- Execute `node dogImageGenerator.js`
+- Complete the code and follow the steps above